jampez77/DVLA-Vehicle-Enquiry-Service/README.md

 Before you can configure this sensor, you must register and obtain and API key at [VES API Registration](https://register-for-ves.driver-vehicle-licensing.api.gov.uk/).

-As the integration only queries the API twice a day you can put `62` for `Estimated monthly enquiry volumes`.
-You will need to multiple this by the number of vehicles you wish to query.
+The API is ratelimited, this is predefined when filling in the registration form under `Estimated monthly enquiry volumes` input.
+The default `scan interval` is every 6 hours (21600 seconds), this translates to about `62` for `Estimated monthly enquiry volumes`.

+You can change this value at any time by configuring the `scan interval` for an instance.
+You should take the rate limiting into account when setting the `scan interval` and vice versa.

 Also make sure to select `no` for Testing otherwise you won't have access to any live data.